rakkaalhazimi/rakkaalhazimi.github.io/_posts/2021-10-31-knn-in-high-dimensional-data.markdown

 # Could we use KNN in High Dimension?
 Okay this'll be short.
 The amount of sample that we need in high dimensional space is proportionally exponential with the number of **D** or dimension.
 Take a look at the plot.

-I can clearly see that the amount of samples I need to safely goes through the high dimension is become unmanageable.
-I didn't say that is impossible, but it's not worth it.
+I can clearly see that the amount of samples I need to safely go through the high dimension is become unmanageable.
+I didn't say that this is impossible, but it's not worth it.
 Why would I bother to commit something that would bring me a frustation?
 I'd rather do something about the high dimension and how to overcome it.
 Once again the answer is no.

 <br/>

-#
+# Conclusion
+Dealing with high dimensional is a hard problem to tackle, especially for a simple model like KNN.
+The number of samples goes up exponentially and we can't manage to get such number of samples.
+More volume on space, more samples we need.
+Like I say before "I'd rather do something about the high dimension", therefore I need to reduce it.
+Dimensionality reduction is used in Unsupervised Learning, where we only give input data to the machine, then this machine need to find the relationship between this input data.
+One of the method is Dimensionality Reduction.
+What'll we do is to decompose our matrix representation of data and then fetch N-vector with high importance.
+That topic is will be discussed on another post though, you can also try to find what are the drawbacks when we have too many variable.
+Well, see you in the next post.